The untold secret to avoiding price pain

 Our brain uses the first digit as a hint of the magnitude of the price.
 During the initial assessment, the brain puts €499 closer to €400 than to €500.

 Our brain encodes numbers so fast that the decision process starts as soon as our eyes encounter the first digit of the price.
 Since "4" is less than "5", this method makes the entire cost seem less expensive, while the difference is only marginal.
 The phenomenon of anchoring explains it.
 It describes the tendency of humans to subconsciously base their decisions on the first information presented to them.
 The left number anchors the size of the price.
 Also, the most right digit makes a difference; product prices ending on 9 are more likely to sell.
 Researchers at MIT found that a price ending on 9 increases the demand for a product.
-They compared the popularity for a women's clothing priced at €34, €39 or €44.
+They compared the popularity for clothing priced at €34, €39 or €44.
 Clothing priced at €39 was the highest in demand, not €34.

 Positioning the price

 In which direction do you read?
 The learned reading direction influences how your brain represents numbers.
 Left-to-right readers align numbers from left to right, like on a ruler.
 Thus, smaller amounts are associated with the left side, higher numbers with the right side.
 By placing the numbers on the left, you are triggering a mental conceptualisation of smaller prices.

 It's all about context

 In his book Pre-suasion, Dr Robert Cialdini explains the importance of putting the audience in the right mindset before exposing them to the product.
 He refers to a study conducted by a furniture online-store in which the background of the landing page varied.
 Half of the participants saw an image of fluffy clouds, the other half an image of coins.
 As a result, the first group rated comfort (and fluffiness) as their top priority when choosing a piece of furniture.
 The second group rated the price as most important and thus, preferred furniture that was inexpensive.
 This is known as the concept of priming.